yp-engineering/rbd-docker-plugin/README.md

     make

 To get `dist/rbd-docker-plugin` binary.

 Or the equivalent shell commands:

     go get -u github.com/golang/dep/cmd/dep
     dep ensure
     go build -v -x -o dist/rbd-docker-plugin .

+If none of the dependencies has changed (??) you might be able to get away with:

+    go get github.com/porcupie/rbd-docker-plugin

 ### Commandline Options